Buying a House after a Short Sale in 2014

 Are you ready to take the first step to buy a home again after a short sale?

 If the answer is yes, please fill out the form below and tell us your story.
-We have a team in place to help make homeownership a reality for you!
+We work with a team of lenders and agents who are ready to help make homeownership a reality for you!

 Was your prior short sale a strategic default?